hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 This definition is because a database keeps a record of all changes in an implementation-dependent append-only log.
 Regularly, it uses it to manage its state.
-Some RDBMS also have other usage _e.g._ MySQL uses the log for replication across nodes.
+Some RDBMS also have other usage, e.g. MySQL uses the log for replication across nodes.

 For example, here's a sample for MySQL binlog: